scottluskcis/scottluskcis/README.md

 I currently work at [GitHub](https://github.com/).
 I am a graduate of the [University of South Alabama](https://www.southalabama.edu/) with my Masters, Computer and Information Sciences.
 I am a lifelong student and every day is an opportunity to learning something new.
 I am a consultant and I work hard to help others to improve their lives, the lives of others, and make an impact in the world enabling them to do what they do best by helping them get there through the use of software and technology :dart:.

-Reach me at 📧 **scottluskcis@github.com**, I love to collaborate with others, learn new things, explorer, and solve complex problems together.
+Reach me at :octocat: **scottluskcis@github.com**, I love to collaborate with others, learn new things, explorer, and solve complex problems together.

 <!--
 ### :octocat: GitHub Stats